gwu-libraries/python-camp/_sources/glossary.md

 Boolean value

-    A special Python {term}`type` used primarily in {term}`conditional expression`s.
+    A special Python {term}`type` used primarily in {term}`Boolean expression`s.
 There are only two Boolean values: `True` and `False`.
-But any other Python value can be treated as a Boolean if used inside a conditional expression.
+But any other Python value can be treated as a Boolean if used inside a Boolean expression.
 For instance, if `x` is an integer, the following code will divide 2 by `x` unless `x` is 0.
 (All integers in Python evaluate as `True` except for 0, which evaluates as `False`.)

         if x:
             print(2/x)